TobyLobster/multiply_test/README.md

 | [mult42.a](tests/mult42.a) | 404.59         | 648            | I use mult16 and combine to make 16x16                                       |
 | [mult45.a](tests/mult45.a) | 695.00         | 38             | optimised slightly                                                           |

-### Miscellaneous Examples
+### Signed Examples

-First some signed multiply routines.
+First some example signed multiply routines.
 See below for how to adapt an unsigned multiply into a signed multiply routine.

 | Source                       | Average cycles | Memory (bytes) | Notes                                                                                       |
 | ---------------------------- | -------------: | -------------: | ------------------------------------------------------------------------------------------- |